carey404/audio-transcribe/README.md

 Python 3.x: Ensure you have Python 3 installed.
 You can check using python --version.

+ffmpeg: Ensure that you have ffmpeg installed.
+Use `brew` or `apt-get` to install it.

 ## Dependencies
 This script requires the following Python libraries: